cilium/cilium.io/src/posts/2021-04-06-bpf-plumbers-2021/index.md

   - cfp
   - networking
 ogImage: ogimage.png
-ogSummary: `The organizers of the Networking and BPF track at the 2021 edition of the Linux Plumbers Conference (LPC) are pleased to announce the Call for Proposals (CFP).
+ogSummary: "The organizers of the Networking and BPF track at the 2021 edition of the Linux Plumbers Conference (LPC) are pleased to announce the Call for Proposals (CFP).
-The conference is planned to be held virtually on the wider Internet, on September 20th - 24th, 2021.`
+The conference is planned to be held virtually on the wider Internet, on September 20th - 24th, 2021."
 ---

 ![](cover.png)